codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you steal a coat?
-You jacket.
+I tried to write a chemistry joke, but could never get a reaction.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+What is the domain name for the country Tuvalu?
- 1. Mystic Mansion
+ 1. .tu
- 2. Wily Werewolf
+ 2. .tt
- 3. Utopic Unicorn
+ 3. .tl
- 4. Trusty Tahr
+ 4. .tv

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  .tv
 </details>